PennameHq/slimgoose/README.md

 # Roadmap

-- Need to add common helper methods of schemas
-- Need to add middleware for methods and static methods.
+- Need to add slimPlugin™ support
 - Need to add more documentation to the README

 # Contribute